ANANTHMANOJ/phenmonia_eda/README.md

-# phenmonia_eda
+# Pneumonia_eda
-Project from team AvengersOfAiMl

-Our objective is to build a model which takes a CXR image as input and attempts to find potentially infected-area and predicts the position of box/boxes bounding the infected area.
+The objective is to build a model which takes a CXR image as input and attempts to find potentially infected-area and predicts the position of box/boxes bounding the infected area.
 Automating Pneumonia screening in chest radiographs, providing affected area details through bounding box.Assist